hossnys/publishingtools/README.md

 ### sshtool config

 `sshtool` is toml driven, where each section is an element of array `[[sshconnections]]`
+note: we are planning to have full compatibility with [tcprouter](https://gihtub.com/threefoldtech/tcprouter) too.

 #### Single connection config